 In the summer of 2005 Mostøystoga was opened with a renovated interior.
 Influenced by city fashions from the late 1800s this lounge represents a style and tradition seldom seen in West Telemark.

-The museum is open in the summer season.
+The museum is open on weekends in the summer season.